 If you love natural history and sciences, I’m sure you’ll find this Raleigh science museum fascinating like we did!

-Keep in mind, we just visited in November and being the crazy year that 2020 is, there is a scaled back version on offer with some exhibits and rooms closed, so keep checking their website for updated information!
+At time of publishing, it was back in the crazy year that was 2020 during a scaled back version on offer with some exhibits and rooms closed, so be sure to check their website for updated information!

-But there are still TONS of cool things to see and learn about, whether you’re a family like us with young kids (aged 13 & 9), a college student and budding scientist, a group of friends, whoever, there’s something here for everyone!
+You will need quality time here as there are TONS of cool things to see and learn about, whether you’re a family like us with young kids (aged 13 & 9), a college student and budding scientist, a group of friends, whoever, there’s something here for everyone!

 The North Carolina Museum of Natural Sciences is one of the most popular things to do in Raleigh for several reasons: it’s free, has plentiful exhibits, accessible scientists, special events, real live animals – yep, you could say it’s like a mix of a museum and a zoo!